-- a New Zealand Citizen, or a person domiciled or resident in New Zealand; or - a citizen or subject of, or a person domiciled or resident in, a reciprocating country - → If you ticked either of the above, then the deceased artist is an eligible artist.
-Although the eligible artist is deceased, the resale right is held by their successor(s) (meaning the successor(s) are entitled to payment of the royalty, provided they meet the same criteria for eligibility (above).
+- □ a New Zealand Citizen, or a person domiciled or resident in New Zealand; or □ a citizen or subject of, or a person domiciled or resident in, a reciprocating country - → If you ticked either of the above, then the deceased artist is an eligible artist.
+Although the eligible artist is deceased, the resale right is held by their successor(s) (meaning the successor(s) are entitled to payment of the royalty, provided the right has not expired (see Checklist 4), and provided they also meet the same eligibility criteria in Checklist 3.1).